Sats2/cosmicBallet/tutorials/readme.md

 - BlackHole_Merger.ipynb: A simulation of a Binary Black Hole Merger (working purely with black holes).
 - Stellar_Precession.ipynb: A simulation of stars orbiting a Black Hole (working with black holes and stars).

-The results of the simulations are stored in the _results_ directory of the repository.
+The results of the simulations are stored in the _results_ directory of the repository (Note: The animation result for the Solar System simulation was speed-up to prevent Large File Storage for git).

 **_Have Fun with Simulations!_**